Celo: Training Versatile Learned Optimizers on a Compute Diet: Related work

 \section{Related work}

 \textbf{Learned optimizer architectures.} Learned optimizer architectures can be broadly classified into three categories: (1) Flat learned optimizers (2) Hierarchical learned optimizers (3) Hybrid optimizers.
-Flat optimizers~\citep{andrychowicz2016learning, metz2022practical, harrison2022a} use the same update rule for every parameter in the optimizee neural network without considering any additional context such as structure of the underlying optimizee network.
+Flat optimizers~\citep{andrychowicz2016learning, chen2020training, metz2022practical, harrison2022a} use the same update rule for every parameter in the optimizee neural network without considering any additional context such as structure of the underlying optimizee network.
 Hence, their parameter update computation is non-hierarchical or in other words ``flat''.
 These flat learned optimizers can be thought of as a drop-in replacement for hand-crafted update rules such as SGD or Adam.
 Hierarchical optimizers~\citep{wichrowska2017learned, metz2020tasks, metz2022velo, Peebles2022, moudgillearning}, unlike flat optimizers, have a hierarchical structure in their update function.
-They take additional meta-data of the optimizee neural network such as tensor shapes, neural graph, etc as input and utilize it in their parameter update function.
-These hierarchical optimizers can not only capture inter-parameter dependencies for faster optimization but also be scaled in memory-efficient manner without significantly increasing the runtime overhead since their runtime cost scale sub-linearly with the number of parameters due to hierarchy~\cite{metz2022velo, metz2022practical}.
-Hybrid optimizers~\citep{almeida2021generalizable,knyazev2024accelerating, kristiansen2024narrowing} combine hand-crafted and learned modules in their update function.
-Using statistics of the underlying optimization task such as loss, gradient norms, momentum, etc, learned modules in hybrid optimizers control hyperparameters of the hand-crafted update rules such as SGD~\citep{kristiansen2024narrowing}, Adam~\citep{metz2020using, kristiansen2024narrowing} or LAMB~\citep{almeida2021generalizable}.
+They take additional meta-data of the optimizee neural network such as tensor shapes, neural graph~\citep{kofinas2024graph}, etc as input and utilize it in their parameter update function.
+These hierarchical optimizers can not only capture inter-parameter dependencies for faster optimization but also be scaled in memory-efficient manner without significantly increasing the runtime overhead since their runtime cost scale sub-linearly with the number of parameters due to hierarchy~\citep{metz2022velo, metz2022practical}.
+Hybrid optimizers~\citep{almeida2021generalizable,jang2023learning,knyazev2024accelerating, kristiansen2024narrowing} combine hand-crafted and learned modules in their update function.
+Using statistics of the underlying optimization task such as loss, gradient norms, momentum, etc, learned modules in hybrid optimizers control hyperparameters of the hand-crafted update rules such as SGD~\citep{kristiansen2024narrowing}, Adam~\citep{metz2020using, kristiansen2024narrowing} or LAMB~\citep{almeida2021generalizable}. \citet{jang2023learning,knyazev2024accelerating} alternate between Adam updates and updates performed by a learned function taking only the past parameters as input showing promising results, but limited scalability.
 In this work, we focus on enhancing the meta-generalization capabilities of fully learned optimizers while maintaining memory and compute efficiency for practical use.
 Hence, our proposed approach, Celo, has a hierarchical architecture.